rougier/nano-emacs/README.md

 available on arXiv.
 The light theme is based on [Material colors](https://material.io/) and the dark theme is based on [Nord colors](https://www.nordtheme.com/).

+The philosophy of nano emacs is to stick as much as possible to vanilla emacs without introducing too much dependencies (or none if possible) and to keep it modular enough.
+The idea is for users to copy the part they are interested in such as to include them in their own configuration.

 <div>
 <img src="./images/nano-emacs-light.png" width=47.5%>